Mobile and Manufactured Home Substantial Damage Instructions

-A new reassessment process for mobile and manufactured homes affected by substantial damage (SD) went into effect on February 6, 2025.
-Homeowners can access SD Reassessment Forms online, including an In-Person Checklist and Repair Application.
-A dedicated team of cost estimators, appraisers, and permit technicians is available to assist, with in-person services at Building Development & Review Services Department, 440 Court St., Clearwater for those who need help navigating the process.
-Virtual Microsoft Teams appointments are also available for seasonal residents.
+A dedicated team of cost estimators, appraisers, and permit technicians is available to assist mobile home residents with in-person services at Building Development & Review Services Department for those who need help navigating the substantial damage reassessment process.

 In-person filing at: